King Boxer: Plot

-A promising young martial arts student named Chi-Hao has spent most of his life studying under a master and has fallen in love with the master's daughter Yin-Yin.
-After the master fails to properly fight off a group of thugs, he sends Chi-Hao to study under a superior master, Shen Chin-Pei.
-He instructs Chi-Hao to learn from Chin-Pei and defeat the local martial arts tyrant, Ming Dung-Shun, in an upcoming tournament in order to earn Yin-Yin's hand.
+A promising young martial arts student named Chao Chi-hao has spent most of his life studying under his master Sung Wu-yang, and has fallen in love with the master's daughter Ying-ying.
+After Master Sung fails to properly fight off a group of thugs, he sends Chi-hao to study under a superior master, Shen Chin-pei.
+He instructs Chi-hao to learn from Chin-pei and defeat the local martial arts tyrant, Meng Tung-shan, in an upcoming tournament in order to earn Ying-ying's hand.

-Chi-Hao meets a young female singer, Yen Chu Hung, on the road to the city and rescues her from Dung-Shun's thugs.
+Chi-hao meets a young female singer, Ms. Yen, on the road to the city and rescues her from Meng's thugs.
 She falls in love with him, but he resists her advances with difficulty.
-He reaches town and begins studying under Suen Chin-Pei.
-After an initial beating by Chin-Pei's star pupil, Han Lung, Chi-Hao improves rapidly.
-One day, another thug of Dung-Shun's, Chen Lang, breaks into the school and beats all of Chin-Pei's students.
-Chin-Pei finally arrives and fights him, but is struck by a dishonorable blow and severely wounded.
-Chi-Hao tracks Chen Lang down and defeats him.
-When Chin-Pei hears of this, he selects Chi-Hao to receive his most deadly secret, the Iron Fist.
+He reaches town and begins studying under Suen Chin-pei.
+After an initial beating by Chin-pei's star pupil, Han Lung, Chi-hao improves rapidly.
+One day, another thug of Meng's, "Iron Head" Chen Lang, breaks into the school and beats all of Chin-pei's students.
+Chin-pei finally arrives and fights him, but is struck by a dishonorable blow and wounded.
+Chi-hao tracks Chen Lang down and defeats him.
+When Chin-pei hears of this, he selects Chi-hao to receive his most deadly secret, the Iron Fist.

-Han Lung discovers that Chi-Hao has been chosen as Chin-Pei's successor and becomes intensely jealous.
-He conspires with Dung-Shun to have Chi-Hao crippled.
-He lures Chi-Hao into the forest, where Dung-Shun's three new Japanese thugs ambush him.
+Han Lung discovers that Chi-hao has been chosen as Chin-pei's successor and becomes intensely jealous.
+He conspires with Tung-shan to have Chi-hao crippled.
+He lures Chi-hao into the forest, where Tung-shan's three new Japanese thugs - Okada, Oshima, and Zaemon - ambush him.
 They overpower him and break his hands.
-Later, they visit his old master's school and kill him as well.
-Yen helps Chi-Hao recuperate and again tries to woo him, but he resists her.
-Finally, Chi-Hao's fellow students locate him and encourage him to regain his fighting spirit.
+Later, they visit his Master Sung's school and kill him as well.
+Yen helps Chi-hao recuperate and again tries to woo him, but he resists her.
+Finally, Chi-hao's fellow students locate him and encourage him to regain his fighting spirit.
 He begins training and soon overcomes his wounds.
-Yin-Yin arrives, but withholds the news of her father's death.
-A rejuvenated Chi-Hao successfully defeats all the other students to become Chin-Pei's representative for the upcoming tournament.
-Han Lung returns to Dung-Shun with the news, but Dung-Shun's son blinds him and casts him out.
+Ying-ying arrives, but withholds the news of her father's death.
+A rejuvenated Chi-hao successfully defeats all the other students to become Chin-pei's representative for the upcoming tournament.
+Han Lung returns to Tung-shan with the news, but Tung-shan's son blinds him and casts him out.